What to expect in a Soundbath Experience?

 You will have an opportunity to ask some questions beforehand, and also after the soundbath.

 At the end of the soundbath, some people like to share their experience, some people prefer to keep this to themselves, it’s up to you.
-Carmen and David will facilitate a gentle discussion afterwards and you can contribute if you wish.
+Carmen can facilitate a gentle discussion afterwards and you can contribute if you wish.

 The soundbath experience

 Out of the silence, gentle bells begin.
-You’re feeling quite peaceful now and the day-to-day world fades as the sounds of Nature trickle into your awareness, followed by gentle tinkling bells.
+You’re feeling quite peaceful now and the day-to-day world fades as the sounds begin to trickle into your awareness.
 The ethereal music of singing bowls begins to wash over your body and mind.
-The delicate sound seems to rise out of nowhere and swirl around you, over you and through you as you become fully immersed in your “soundbath”.
-Layer upon layer of music from Tibetan bowls (with their rich harmonic overtones), sweet-sounding Japanese bowls, the otherworldly hum and vibration of quartz crystal singing bowls, the deep reverberance of Chinese gongs, the hypnotic strings of an Indian drone, interspersed with a serene and calming voice.
+The delicate sound seems to rise out of nowhere and swirl around you, over you and through you as you become fully immersed in your soundbath.
+Layer upon layer of music from Tibetan bowls (with their rich harmonic overtones), sweet-sounding Japanese bowls, the otherworldly hum and vibration of quartz crystal singing bowls, the deep reverberance of Chinese gongs, the gentle music of bamboo chimes, interspersed with a serene and calming voice.
 The music is building in effect, not decibels.